rmordona/myrepo/cs410/share/README.md

 * POS-tags for words from nltk.stem.wordnet.WordNetLemmatizer may not always match those POS-tags from nltk.corpus.sentiwordnet, e.g. love (n) does not equate to love(v)

+* This utility does not utilize DB, cache, or indexing given the small sample dataset used.
+However, utility can be enhanced to utilize REDIS or other IN-MEMORY DBs for faster access.

 ## licensing:

 This project is released under the terms of the MIT Open Source License.
 View LICENSE.txt for more information.